Last Updated on February 10, 2024 by Louise Carter

 Sleeping in a bedroom with black mold growth can have severe health implications.
 Prolonged mold exposure is very harmful, so don’t sleep in a room with black mold for more than 1-2 nights.

-Mold can cause difficulty falling asleep and aggravate issues like snoring, sleep inertia, and daytime sleepiness.
-The very young and elderly will be more affected by mold exposure than healthy adults.
+Mold can make it difficult to fall asleep and aggravate issues like snoring, sleep inertia, and daytime sleepiness.
+The very young and elderly are more affected by mold exposure than healthy adults.

 Sleeping in a moldy bedroom involves inhaling fungal spores, perhaps triggering an allergy or asthma attack.
 Prolonged mold exposure damages the lungs and delays cognitive development in children.

 Mold can be removed from a bedroom wall with specialist cleaning materials or scrubbing distilled vinegar or bleach onto the mold and washing it away with warm, soapy water.

 Cleaning black mold off a bedroom wall isn’t a permanent solution.
 The spores will return.
 After cleaning the wall and letting it dry, apply a trusted mold-resistant paint.

 Mold-blocking paints prevent mold growth (they don’t kill it), hence why it must be removed.

 Mold can arise anywhere in a home, especially in rooms with high moisture levels, like bathrooms and kitchens.
 Bedrooms can also have mold issues, which are even more problematic.

 Mold is a fungus that relies on warmth and moisture to grow and flourish.